 - Ask the right questions.

-- Are able to identify problems, and provide helpful solutions.
+- Can identify problems and provide helpful solutions.

 - They are great out-of-the-box thinkers.

-- Never miss out on the important details.
+- Never miss out on the crucial details.

 8. Action Oriented

-Hire employees who are most likely to take initiative and display leadership skill sets.
-Action oriented employees are ambitious, confident, and are always looking to innovate.
+Hire employees who are most likely to take the initiative and display leadership skill sets.
+Action-oriented employees are ambitious, confident, and are always looking to innovate.

 9. Good Communication Skills

-Having good communication skills is certainly one of the most important qualities of a good employee.
-Having a good set of communication skill sets can often set candidates apart while hiring.
+Having good communication skills is undoubtedly one of the most essential qualities of a good employee.
+Having a good set of communication skillsets can often set candidates apart in the hiring process.

-Employees who communicate effectively with managers, team members, and customers are truly ideal employees.
-Proper communication skill sets are about having:
+People who communicate effectively with managers, team members, and customers are genuinely ideal employees.
+Good communication skill sets are about having: